OlawumiSalaam/online-shopping-chatbot/readme.md

 # **LLM Project to Build and Fine Tune a Large Language Model**

-In today's data-driven world, the ability to process and generate natural language text at scale has become a transformative force across industries.
-Large Language Models (LLMs) represent a cutting-edge advancement in natural language processing, enabling businesses to extract valuable insights, automate tasks, and enhance user experiences.
-By harnessing the power of LLMs, organizations can improve customer service, automate content creation, and gain a competitive edge in the digital landscape.
+Large Language Models (LLMs) are transforming industries by enabling advanced natural language processing to automate tasks, extract insights, and enhance user experiences.
+Businesses can use LLMs to improve customer service, streamline content creation, and maintain a competitive edge.

-This project builds the foundation for Large Language Models by diving deep into the details of their inner workings.
-Moreover, It shows how to optimize their use through prompt engineering and fine-tuning techniques such as LoRA.
+This project explores the core mechanics of LLMs and demonstrates techniques like prompt engineering and fine-tuning to optimize their performance:

-Prompt engineering techniques involve crafting specific instructions or queries given to the language model to influence its output will be introduced to guide LLMs in generating desired responses through zero-shot, one-shot, and few-shot inferences.
+Prompt Engineering: Crafting precise instructions to guide model outputs using zero-shot, one-shot, and few-shot inference.

-Fine-tuning entails training a pre-trained language model on a specific task or dataset to adapt it for a particular application.
-It explores full fine-tuning and Parameter Efficient Fine Tuning (PEFT), a technique that optimizes the fine-tuning process by focusing on a subset of the model's parameters, making it more resource-efficient.

-The project also involves the application of Retrieval Augmented Generation (RAG) using OpenAI's GPT-3.5 Turbo, resulting in the development of a chatbot for online shopping for knowledge grounding.
-Knowledge grounding with Retrieval Augmented Generation (RAG) is implemented to mitigate hallucinations and provide trustworthy and reliable responses.
-This is achieved by incorporating information from external sources to validate and support the generated text.

-For example, in the context of an e-commerce chatbot using RAG, knowledge grounding ensures that product information, availability, and prices are sourced from a trusted database or e-commerce platform.
-This prevents the chatbot from generating inaccurate or fictional details and instead provides responses based on real-world data.

-​
+Fine-Tuning: Adapting pre-trained models for specific tasks using full fine-tuning or resource-efficient approaches like Parameter-Efficient Fine-Tuning (PEFT).
+Additionally, the project applies Retrieval-Augmented Generation (RAG) with OpenAI’s GPT-3.5 Turbo to develop a knowledge-grounded chatbot for online shopping.
+RAG integrates verified external data to ensure responses are accurate and trustworthy, addressing issues like misinformation and hallucination.

+This approach demonstrates how LLMs can be fine-tuned and deployed to create real-world solutions that deliver meaningful value.
 ​
 ​
 # Execution Instructions